Openhab-Nodes/website/content/en/userguide/thing_connections.md

 Property Compatibility
 : Not all property types are compatible to each other.
 It doesn't make sense for a video-stream property of a camera *Thing* to be connected to the brightness property of a light bulb Thing.
 Even if the value type matches, like a number type of a temperature sensor and the mentioned brightness property, a link will not make much sense.

-openHAB X uses a compatibility table, based on property types (number, string, boolean, binary-data) and semantic context of a property and will draw non-matching connection links as dotted, red lines instead of solid, black ones.
+OHX uses a compatibility table, based on property types (number, string, boolean, binary-data) and semantic context of a property and will draw non-matching connection links as dotted, red lines instead of solid, black ones.

 You may wonder, why OHX still let you link up incompatible properties.
 The reason is, that a link can transform an input value (say "23°C temperature") to an output value ("on/off: on").
 Such a transformation is performed by a so called "Link Processor".